Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

 ## TODO:
 * Finish the documentation for:
   * Patterned Assemblers
+    * Page for the block
+    * Page in storage_loci for the Set Recipe Spell
 * Add Recipes lmao
 * Work on the Patterned Assembler more
   * Finish up the inv texture